flyinggrizzly/nixfiles/readme.md

 vim spellings.
 Obviously if you move or rename the repo, this will need to get updated.

-The other important one is the `~/.machine-identifier--xxxx` dotfile, which is empty.
-But, if it is present, it can be used to switch the nix profile used by home-manager.
+The other important one is the `~/.machine-identifier` dotfile, which holds the machine identifier.
+This is used by home-manager to determine which profile to apply, and can support zsh functionality as well.

 ## Tools for managing config